nik9000/grop/README.md

 There's a lot more work to do here - some sequences are super dense and we'd be better off encoding what isn't in them.
 Or just using roaring bitmaps directly.
 Or something else.
 A place for further fun.

+### Memory Mapping

+`grop` memory maps the search index because that's simple and allows it to start very fast.
+The index is write-once and owned by `grop` itself.
+While this is `unsafe` in Rust terms, it's fairly safe.
+If there's a bug here, `grop` could core dump.
+Or just not work.
+That's a risk I'm willing to take.

 ## Prior art

 All of this is pretty traditional to be honest.
 If `grop` innovates at anything, it's using chunks and throwing them into the already fast `grep` crate.

 Look at the Wikipedia page for [Trigram search](https://en.wikipedia.org/wiki/Trigram_search) for some examples.
-The reference for [Google Code](https://swtch.com/~rsc/regexp/regexp4.html) talks about Shannon using n-grams in 1948 to analyze text.
+The reference to [Google Code](https://swtch.com/~rsc/regexp/regexp4.html) talks about Shannon using n-grams in 1948 to analyze text.
 It also references a book called "Managing Gigabytes" which, I expect, uses very similar techniques.

 ## Simplifying assumptions